 - Wildlife Management Zone Map (pdf) –This map is used by deer hunters when applying for antlerless deer permits.
 Hunters should also refer to this map to determine what other game animals may be hunted in different parts of the state.

 - Waterfowl Hunting Zone Map (pdf) – During the waterfowl hunting season the state is divided into three zones as illustrated by this map.
 Season dates for waterfowl hunting vary by zone at certain times of the hunting season.

-- MassGIS Data -- Natural Communities --Natural communities are assemblages of species that occur together in space and time.
+- MassGIS Data - Natural Communities --Natural communities are assemblages of species that occur together in space and time.
 These groups of plants and animals are found in recurring patterns that can be classified and described by their dominant physical and biological features.
 The NHESP Natural Communities datalayer consists of polygons that represent the extent of various natural communities of biodiversity conservation interest in Massachusetts.
-These polygons are based on records of natural communities maintained in DFW’s Natural Heritage & Endangered Species Program (NHESP) database.
+These polygons are based on records of natural communities maintained in DFW’s Natural Heritage and Endangered Species Program (NHESP) database .